-The formation of the Scala is amazing, especially seen from the top, where it runs into the next sandy beach bay.
+The formation of the Scala is amazing, especially seen from the top, where it runs into the next sandy beach bay, and I imagine you can see some of the best sunsets over the Mediterranean Sea from the Scala.

-After visiting, we went back the next day and brought garbage bags with us to pick up what we could carry of trash.
+The day after our first visit, we went back and brought garbage bags with us to pick up what we could carry of trash.
 There are no rubbish bins on the beach, we took it up to the main road to throw it out.

 Getting to Scala dei Turchi